MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 :::image type="content" source="media\microsoft-fabric-overview\workload-menu.png" alt-text="Screenshot of the Fabric menu of experiences.":::

+- **Power BI** - Power BI is the world's leading business intelligence platform.
+This integrated experience allows business owners to access all data in Fabric quickly and intuitively and to make better decisions with data.
+For more information, see [What is Power BI?](/power-bi/fundamentals/power-bi-overview)

+- **Data Factory** - Azure Data Factory provides a modern data integration experience to ingest, prepare, and transform data from a rich set of data sources.
+It incorporates the simplicity of Power Query, and you can use more than 200 native connectors to connect to data sources on-premises and in the cloud.
+For more information, see [What is Data Factory in Microsoft Fabric?](../data-factory/data-factory-overview.md)

+- **Data Activator** - Data Activator is a no-code experience in Fabric that allows you to specify actions, such as email notifications and Power Automate workflows, to launch when Data Activator detects specific patterns or conditions in your changing data.
+It monitors data in Power BI reports and eventstreams; when the data hits certain thresholds or matches other patterns, it automatically takes the appropriate action.
+For more information, see [What is Data Activator?](../data-activator/data-activator-introduction.md)

+- **Industry Solutions** - Fabric provides industry-specific data solutions that address unique industry needs and challenges, and include data management, analytics, and decision-making.
+For more information, see [Industry Solutions in Microsoft Fabric](/industry/industry-data-solutions-fabric).

 - **Data Engineering** - The Data Engineering experience provides a Spark platform with great authoring experiences, enabling data engineers to perform large scale data transformation and democratize data through lakehouses.
 Microsoft Fabric Spark's integration with Data Factory enables you to schedule and orchestrate notebooks and Spark jobs.
 For more information, see [What is Data engineering in Microsoft Fabric?](../data-engineering/data-engineering-overview.md)

-- **Data Factory** - Azure Data Factory provides a modern data integration experience to ingest, prepare, and transform data from a rich set of data sources.
-It incorporates the simplicity of Power Query, and you can use more than 200 native connectors to connect to data sources on-premises and in the cloud.
-For more information, see [What is Data Factory in Microsoft Fabric?](../data-factory/data-factory-overview.md)

 - **Data Science** - The Data Science experience enables you to build, deploy, and operationalize machine learning models within your Fabric implementation.
 It integrates with Azure Machine Learning to provide built-in experiment tracking and model registry.
 Data scientists can enrich organizational data with predictions and business analysts can integrate those predictions into their BI reports, allowing a shift from descriptive to predictive insights.
 For more information, see [What is Data science in Microsoft Fabric?](../data-science/data-science-overview.md)

 - **Data Warehouse** - The Data Warehouse experience provides industry leading SQL performance and scale.
 It separates compute from storage, enabling independent scaling of both components.
 Additionally, it natively stores data in the open Delta Lake format.
 For more information, see [What is data warehousing in Microsoft Fabric?](../data-warehouse/data-warehousing.md)

 - **Real-Time Analytics** - The Real-Time Analytics experience is a managed big data analytics platform optimized for streaming and time-series data.
 Real-Time Analytics is the best-in-class engine for observational data analytics, which is currently the fastest growing data category.
 Observational data is collected from various sources, is often semi-structured in formats like JSON or Text, and comes in at high volume with shifting schemas.
 These factors make it difficult for traditional data warehousing platforms to work with.
 For more information, see [What is Real-Time Analytics in Fabric?](../real-time-analytics/overview.md)

-- **Power BI** - Power BI is the world's leading business intelligence platform.
-This integrated experience allows business owners to access all data in Fabric quickly and intuitively and to make better decisions with data.
-For more information, see [What is Power BI?](/power-bi/fundamentals/power-bi-overview)

-Fabric joins these experiences into a unified platform that offers the most comprehensive big data analytics platform in the industry.

 Microsoft Fabric enables organizations and individuals to turn large and complex data repositories into actionable workloads and analytics, and is an implementation of data mesh architecture.
 For more information, see [What is a data mesh?](/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/architectures/what-is-data-mesh)